 Navion communities are providing our residents and associates (who are also in Phase 1 a) COVID-19 vaccinations onsite through our partnerships with Walgreens and CVS, further protecting residents by sparing them the need to go out in high-risk public spaces to receive the vaccine.

 If you have been considering senior living for yourself or a loved one, there has never been a better time to consider Navion Senior Solutions.
-Beyond gaining priority access to the COVID-19 vaccine, rest assured we continue to follow all local, state and federal guidelines and protocols for COVID-19 response in each of our communities as outlined here.
+Beyond gaining priority access to the COVID-19 vaccine, rest assured we continue to follow all local, state and federal guidelines and protocols for COVID-19 response in each of our communities.